neeki-hushyar/bgpstream_project/README.md

 BGPStream contains measurement data from the Border Gateway Protocol (BGP).
 It provides an easy to use API for studying BGP.
 * We will automate a python program which will analyze historical data in search of conflicts.
 * We will take into consideration, cases in which two autonomous systems advertise the same IP address and the ASes belong to the same organization.
-* We will look at whois record for ASes with same prefix to spot hijacking.
+* We will look at whois record for the ASes with same the prefix to spot hijacking.
 * We will identify any disruptions caused by malicious or accidental conflicting network advertisements.

 ## Timeline